 The Role of a Forensic Accounting Expert Witness in Resolving Contract Disputes

-When it comes to resolving contract disputes, the role of a forensic accounting expert witness can be pivotal.
+When it comes to resolving contract disputes, the role of forensic accounting expert witnesses can be pivotal.
 The responsibilities of a forensic accounting expert witness go beyond reviewing financial documentation or performing a business valuation.
 They are often called upon to calculate damages, counter opposing attorneys’ claims, or even serve as an alternate dispute resolution mechanism.